krehwell/P-Blog/README.md

 ## `.env` Structure

-every `rest-api/` on front-end and admin has an environment variable (`.env` file) which consist of string for MongoDB config:
+every `rest-api/` on front-end and admin has an environment variable (`.env` file) that consist of string for MongoDB config:

 ```
 DB_USERNAME=usernameofmongodb
 DB_PASSWORD=passwordofmongodb
 ```

-Make sure to update MongoDB string URI as well in each `rest-api/index.js`:
+Make sure to update MongoDB string URI as well in each `rest-api/index.js` on front-end and admin:

 ```javascript
 /// DB CONNECTION